imroyroyyy/2023/venom_main.md

 Jungeun steps towards her, eyes zeroing in on Sooyoung’s neck, pulse clear and rapid under her skin.
 “Yes, I am.”

 //FIXME Figure out exact ending.
 Jungeun sent out of airlock.

+---

+to use later maybe

+- Sooyoung is on the cameras in the vicinity of Heejin's murder: "I was just passing by, I didn't see anything suspicious.
+That's my route to the engines."
+- Sooyoung switches up her story: "No?
+I was in the engine room."